 An initiative called the "CIC Members cum Fellows Visit (MFV) Programme" commenced in early August 2022.
 Under this programme, both existing Council Members and CIC Fellows are invited to visit different premises / facilities of the CIC.
-Each visiting group is consisted of 1-2 incumbent Council Member(s) and 1-2 CIC Fellows.
+Each visiting group is consisted of one to two incumbent Council Member(s) and one to two CIC Fellows.
 The visiting groups are invited to record their observations and give corresponding recommendations / improvement suggestions to the CIC.
-Eight visits were conducted in 2023.
+Three visits were conducted in 2024.
 A sound mechanism is in place to monitor the follow up actions taken by the responsible department(s) / business unit(s).